karlal13/netflix-data-explorer/README.md

 -Does the rating impact viewership?
 If so, to what extent?

 Next up: setting up my SQL environment and writing my first queries.

+## Day 2: First SQL Queries

+Today I wrote my first SQL queries to explore the Netflix dataset.
+I learned how to:
+-Count rows using 'COUNT(x)'
+-Group data using 'GROUP BY'
+-Sort results with 'ORDER BY'
+-Limit output with 'Limit'
+I had some issues with connecting to mySQL, but I worked through them and feel more confident with connecting.
+###Insights:
+-Netflix has over 8000 titles, but only 100 were counted in the CSV file.
+I'll have to troubleshoot this tomorrow.

+Next up: more troubleshooting and exploring country trends and time-based patterns.